Health Topics

 - Serious infections from germs that don't usually cause problems in healthy people, such as:

-You may need an immunoglobulins test if immunodeficiency runs in your family, or your health care provider thinks you may have a problem making normal levels of immunoglobulins.
+You may also need this test if immunodeficiency runs in your family, or your provider thinks you may have a problem making normal levels of immunoglobulins.
+Low immunoglobulin levels may be a sign of an immunodeficiency (a condition where your body's immune system can't effectively respond to an infection).

-You may also need this test if your provider thinks you may have high levels of immunoglobulins from an autoimmune disease or a cancer that affects your blood, bone marrow, and/or immune system.
-These cancers may cause a very high level of certain immunoglobulins.
-But those immunoglobulins don't work normally.
-So, even though your levels are high, you may have frequent infections and other symptoms of low immunoglobulin levels.
+Lastly, you may need this test if your provider thinks your immunoglobulin levels are too high.
+Some autoimmune diseases and cancers can cause a high level of immunoglobulins.
+However, those immunoglobulins don't work normally.
+So, even though your levels are high, you may still get frequent infections.

 What happens during an immunoglobulins blood test?